antarasengupta26624/qbs121finalproject/README.md

 ### C. **T-Test**

+The selection of statistical tests for each variable in the analysis stems from the nature of the variables involved and the assumptions associated with each test.
+Independent t-tests were chosen for the binary categorical variable gender because this test compares the means of two groups—in this case, the average PHQ-9 total score for males and females—allowing for an assessment of the difference between these two distinct populations.
+For multilevel categorical variables like education_level and marital_status , ANOVA (Analysis of Variance) was employed, as this test extends the t-test methodology to compare means across more than two groups.
+It evaluates whether there are any statistically significant differences among the group means.
+For the continuous variables income_to_poverty_ratio and age_years , Pearson correlation coefficients were calculated to determine the strength and direction of the linear relationships with the PHQ-9 total score.
+This approach is appropriate as both predictors are continuous, enabling the assessment of how changes in these variables are associated with changes in the PHQ-9 scores.
+Together, these tests provide a comprehensive analysis of the potential relationships between various factors and the PHQ-9 total score, adhering to appropriate statistical methodologies based on data characteristics.

+<iframe src="assets/results.html" width=800 height=600 frameBorder=0></iframe>

+The results of the statistical analyses reveal significant relationships between several demographic and socioeconomic factors and mental health, as indicated by the PHQ-9 total score.
+The independent t-test shows a substantial difference in PHQ-9 scores between genders, suggesting that one gender—likely women, based on typical coding—reports higher levels of depressive symptoms than the other.
+The ANOVA results for education level and marital status both indicate strong and significant differences in PHQ-9 scores among the various groups, implying that individuals with different educational backgrounds and marital situations experience varying levels of mental health challenges, signaling the importance of these social determinants.
+Furthermore, the Pearson correlation analyses reveal weak negative correlations between PHQ-9 scores and both income-to-poverty ratio and age.
+Specifically, higher income-to-poverty ratios are associated with lower PHQ-9 scores, indicating better mental health among those with greater financial stability.
+Similarly, older individuals tend to have slightly lower PHQ-9 scores, suggesting that age may also play a role in mental health outcomes.
+Collectively, these findings emphasize the significance of both social and economic factors in influencing mental health, highlighting the need for targeted interventions in these areas.

 ### D. **Linear Mixed-Effects Model (LMM) with PSU as a Random Effect**
 This model showcases how socioeconomic and demographic factors impact PHQ-9 scores, while accounting for PSU (Primary Sampling Unit) clustering.